Mastering the 80/20 Method: Structured Plans and Real‑Time Coaching to Crush Your Half‑Marathon and Marathon PRs

 SundayOptional cross-trainEasy effort, 30 min

-If you’re ready to try it, give this week’s workout a go.
-Start with a foundation run on Tuesday, keep the effort conversational, and let the pacing app adjust your zones as you go.
-Happy running – and if you want to try this, here’s a simple 30‑minute foundation run to get you started:
+Ready to begin?
+Try this week’s foundation session.
+Start Tuesday with a foundation run, keep the pace conversational, and let the app adjust zones as training unfolds.
+Enjoy the miles.
+If you want a starting point, here’s a simple 30-minute foundation run:

 Warm-up: 5 min easy jog